Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 An esophageal dilation is a procedure used to widen a narrowed section of your esophagus.
 This is the tube that leads from your throat to your stomach.
 Narrowing (stricture) of the esophagus can cause problems.
 These include trouble swallowing.
 This sheet explains what to expect with esophageal dilation.

 Several problems can be treated with esophageal dilation.
 They include:

 Schatzki’s ring.
 This is an abnormal ring of tissue.
 It forms where the esophagus meets the stomach.
 It can cause trouble swallowing.
-It can also cause food to become stuck in the esophagus.
+It can also cause food to get stuck in the esophagus.
 The cause of this condition is not known.

 Arrange to have a family member or friend drive you home after the procedure.

 Bougies.
 These are weighted, cone-shaped tubes.
-Starting with smaller cones, your doctor uses increasingly larger cones until the stricture is stretched the right amount.
+Starting with smaller cones, your provider uses increasingly larger cones until the stricture is stretched the right amount.
 Bougies are often used to treat strictures that are simple (short, straight, and not very narrow).

 You may have a sore throat for the rest of the day.

 You may have pain behind your breastbone for a short time afterwards.

 You can start drinking fluids again after the numbness in your throat goes away.
 You can resume eating the same day or the next day.